zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-specular.md

 In order for a BSDF to be physically meaningful, it must satisfy three requirements[^8]:

-[^8]: “Energy conservation” refers to the total energy of the system.
-The kinetic energy of a photon is only conserved if the integral is equal to 1.
-Otherwise, by definition, a collision is called inelastic.
+[^8]: The total energy of the system (comprised of the photon and the surface) is always conserved.
+The kinetic energy of the photon is only conserved if the integral is equal to 1.
+Otherwise, by definition, the collision is called inelastic.

 $$ \tag{4c}
 \begin{aligned}